+The EACH Act is bold legislation to reverse the Hyde Amendment and related abortion coverage restrictions.
 The EACH Act would have a significant impact on abortion care for people and families who are working to make ends meet, creating two important standards for reproductive health:

 First, it sets up the federal government as a standard-bearer, ensuring that every person who receives care or insurance through the federal government will have coverage for abortion services.
 The EACH Act restores abortion coverage to those: